Make-UpWorkClub/Study-Notes/docs/notes/🎓Secondary 5/English/The Five People You Meet in Heaven.md

 ### The Fourth Person Eddie Meets in Heaven

+Eddie witnesses many wedding scenes until he meets Marguerite.

 > [!quote] 38th Birthday
-> Contents
+> Eddie envies Joe’s new job.
+Marguerite organizes his birthday party with the children.

+Eddie walks with Marguerite and tells her how he died.

 > [!quote] 39th Birthday
 > Eddie wins 800$ in horse racing and tells Marguerite.
-She is not happy and drives to the track to find him, her car is hit by a
+She is not happy and drives to the track to find him, but she gets in a car accident.

+Marguerite was confined to bed for six months.
+They cancelled the adoption.
+Eddie stopped betting.
+Three years later, Marguerite got a brain tumour and died.
+Eddie tells her about everything that happened after her death.

+### The Fourth Lesson

+After many days, Eddie says goodbye to Marguerite.
+"Life has to end.
+Love doesn't."

+> [!quote] Friday, 3:15 P.M.
+> Dominguez and an estate attorney visit Eddie's apartment to take legal documents.

+### The Fifth Person Eddie Meets in Heaven

+Eddie sees thousands of black children playing in the river.
+He meets Tala.

+> [!quote] 51st, 60th, 68th, 75th & 82nd Birthdays
+> 51: on the first birthday without Marguerite, Eddie tries to celebrate.
+> 60: *none*
+> 68: Joe wishes him happy birthday on telephone.
+He talks about his grand-son and a condominium.
+> 75: *none*
+> 82: Eddie visits the cemetery of his family.

+### The Fifth Lesson

+Tala says that Eddie killed her in the fire of the base where he was imprisoned.
+Eddie has a mental breakfast.
+Afterwards, he washes away her scars.
+Then, she reveals that he had in fact saved the little girl at the pier and that the hands he felt when he died were hers.
+At last, he arrives at his heaven: a Ruby Pier filled with visitors he had kept safe throughout his life.

+### Epilogue

+Ruby Pier continues to operate as normal.
+Eddie now waits for Amy or Annie in his heaven.